 - You must email transcripts to qualify for an interview.

 - Letters of reference are optional, but they may improve your chances of being interviewed.
 These can be sent directly from your source via email.
-Contact Laurie for other options.
+Contact Jen for other options.